KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Semiconductor Diodes.md

 Note that the LEDs should be connected to current limiting resistors, which can either be put on the common anode/cathode or on each individual LED.

+See <doc:Comparator-timer-and-counter-circuits#Counter> and <doc:Introduction-to-Digital-Electronics#7-Segment-Decoder>
-See <doc:Comparator-timer-and-counter-circuits#Counter> for more details on how a 7-segment display can be used with a counter.
+for more details on how a 7-segment display can be used with a counter and decoder.

 ## Zener Diode